 While the East Village has long been a hip neighborhood, it was first known as an ethnic community.
 The Ukrainian restaurant Veselka is a remnant of that history.
-This combination luncheonette and sidewalk cafe with an Eastern European air features breakfast muffins, bagels, potato pancakes and cheese blintzes among other selections.
+This combination luncheonette and sidewalk café with an Eastern European air features breakfast muffins, bagels, potato pancakes and egg sandwiches among other selections.
 For lunch, a hearty borscht and their famous pierogies should do the trick, while a dinner meal of kielbasa or veal goulash should leave you smiling and satisfied.

 If you love chicken, Yakitori Totto ('yakitori' meaning grilled chicken) is for you.
 Start with their skewer appetizers and Japanese or Korean vodka served with a real grapefruit half, and then move on to the chicken served in uncountable ways.
 Your order will be taken on Palm Pilot in this upscale restaurant and don't forget to try the apricot kernel panna cotta before you leave.